 An interesting cottage in a quiet rural hamlet.

 Three bedrooms: 1 x ground floor double with basin, 1 x twin, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
-Sitting room with woodburner.
+Sitting room with sofa bed and woodburner.

 - Geothermal central heating via radiators with woodburner